informatics-lab/blog/_posts/2017/2017-07-21-adaptive-dask-clusters-on-kubernetes-and-aws.md

 This article assumes a basic understanding of [Amazon Web Services (AWS)][aws], [Kubernetes][kubernetes], [Docker][docker] and [Dask][dask].
 If you are unfamiliar with any of these you should do some preliminary research before continuing.

 Running a dask cluster is a really powerful way to do interactive data analysis.
 However if nobody is using the cluster then it can take up a lot of resources.
 Our current workaround for this is to have a scalable cluster which can be manually scaled up before doing some work and is automatically scaled back down at the end of the day.
-This has worked well during testing but Dask supports something called [adaptive clusters][dask-adaptive] which allows it to manage it's own resources.
+This has worked well during testing but Dask supports something called [adaptive clusters][dask-adaptive] which allows it to manage its own resources.

 ## Adaptive clusters

-An [adaptive Dask cluster][dask-adaptive] is a cluster which consists of just a scheduler, but has the ability to add and remove workers as needed.
+An [adaptive Dask cluster][dask-adaptive] is a cluster which consists of a scheduler only, but has the ability to add and remove workers as needed.
 This means you can run Dask on a cluster along with other services and it will not hog resources when idle, it will only use what it needs and then release them again.

 However the Dask developers do not want to have to support adding and removing workers on multiple platforms, so the feature has been implemented as a [Python class][dask-adaptive-class] that you can create and attach to a cluster at startup.
 The cluster will call a method of the class when it wants more workers and another method when it is happy to release them.
 It is then up to you write those methods so that they behave as expected.